 This report focuses on Super Regional, Regional, and Super Community Banks.
 We have not included National Banks such as JPMorgan Chase and Bank of America, specialized banks that have significant concentrations in one business line (e.g., Capital One), or smaller community banks.
 From time to time, we add or remove banks from this list to reflect mergers or other significant developments.
+In this quarter, we removed Northern Trust, State Street, and New York Community from our list.
+We have determined that significant differences in business model and performance fundamentals were skewing our analysis of more traditional banks.
 Specific companies we examine are included in the accompanying table.
-On request (and for an additional fee) we will provide indepth reports on these or other companies.
+On request (and for an additional fee) we will provide in-depth reports on these or other companies.

-Super Regional Regional Super Community U.S. Bancorp (USB) Truist Financial (TFC) PNC (PNC) Bank of New York (BK) State Street (STT) Fifth Third (FITB) Citizens Financial (CFG) KeyCorp (KEY) Huntington (HBAN) Northern Trust (NTRS) Regions Financial (RF) M&T Bank (MTB) Comerica (CMA) Zions Bancorp (ZION) Atlantic Union (AUB) East West (EWBC) New York Community Bank (NYCB) Synovus Financial (SNV) Western Alliance (WAL) Cullen Frost (CFR) BOK Financial (BOKF) Associated (ASB) Columbia (COLB) Texas Capital (TCBI) UMB (UMBF) Bank OZK (OZK) Cadence (CADE) Pinnacle (PNFP) Wintrust (WTFC) Webster Bancorp (WBS)
+Super Regional Regional Super Community U.S. Bancorp (USB) Truist Financial (TFC) PNC (PNC) Bank of New York (BK) Fifth Third (FITB) Citizens Financial (CFG) KeyCorp (KEY) Huntington (HBAN) Regions Financial (RF) M&T Bank (MTB) Comerica (CMA) Zions Bancorp (ZION) Atlantic Union (AUB) East West (EWBC) Synovus Financial (SNV) Western Alliance (WAL) Cullen Frost (CFR) BOK Financial (BOKF) Associated (ASB) Columbia (COLB) Texas Capital (TCBI) UMB (UMBF) Bank OZK (OZK) Cadence (CADE) Pinnacle (PNFP) Wintrust (WTFC) Webster Bancorp (WBS)